konveyor/enhancements/enhancements/gradle-support/README.md

 ### Goals

 - The ability to analyze the code of Java Gradle projects
-- The ability to asses the dependencies of Java Gradle projects
+- The ability to identify the dependencies of Java Gradle projects
 - The ability to analyze the dependencies of Java Gradle projects
 - The ability to be as backwards compatible as possible in relation to Gradle versions